 Clearly anyone and everyone who’s looking at more engaging gear shifts.
 As mentioned above, short shifters do come with their own list of cons as well.
-But if you’re all geared up for short throws and quicker shifts, a short throw shifter kit is bound to put a smile on your face.
+But if you’re all geared up for short throws and quicker shifts, a short shifter kit is bound to put a smile on your face.

-If you have a sporty car or enjoy operating manual gearboxes, and you’re looking for more interaction with the machine, you’ll appreciate this upgrade.
+If you have a sporty car or enjoy operating manual gearboxes and you’re looking for more interaction with the machine, you’ll appreciate this upgrade.

-For anyone else, with a vehicle on which a short throw isn’t necessary or enjoyable, getting one will be a bad idea.
+For anyone else, with a vehicle on which a short shifter isn’t necessary or enjoyable, getting one will be a bad idea.
 On a slow car that you use to drive to work and don’t want the almost ‘click-clack’ gear change, it’s better if you skip this upgrade.

 Things to Keep in Mind When Installing a Short Throw Shifter

-- all the parts must be lubed properly
+- All the parts must be lubed properly

-- the gear stick shouldn’t hit the transmission tunnel
+- The gear stick shouldn’t hit the transmission tunnel

-- the screws aren’t over-tightened
+- Don’t over-tighten the screws

-- if the new shifter is curved, it needs to be installed in a way that it doesn’t hit the center console
+- If the new shifter is curved, it needs to be installed in a way that it doesn’t hit the center console

 The movement, although tighter than before, needs to be smooth.
-Once you’ve nailed this bit, you can go ahead and tighten the screws, before taking your new short throw shifter for a test drive.
+Once you’ve nailed this bit, you can go ahead and tighten the screws, before taking your new short shifter for a test drive.